Bernard O’Riordan stumbles upon one of San Francisco’s best-kept secrets: a network of privately-owned gardens where everyone is welcome.

 So, you’ve ridden the cable cars, walked across the Golden Gate Bridge, eaten chowder at Fisherman’s Wharf and visited Lombard St – the world’s most crooked street.

 You think you’ve seen just about everything San Francisco has to offer, right?

-I’ve been visiting San Francisco on and off for almost 30 years but I’ve only just discovered these secret, hidden gems which come in various forms, from tiny parklets referred to as “snippets,” to grand rooftop terraces, all of which are open to the public.
+I’ve been visiting San Francisco on and off for 30 years, but I’ve only just discovered these secret, hidden gems which come in various forms, from tiny parklets referred to as “snippets,” to grand rooftop terraces, all of which are open to the public.

 In-the-know locals and tourists have been enjoying these urban oases for decades, but some building owners either didn’t know or were reluctant to grant access to these secluded public spaces.

 As a result, many of these public spaces were neither obvious, nor clearly marked, sometimes intentionally.

 So, in recent years the city has been updating requirements which forces all buildings to display adequate signage about these magnificent hidden spaces.

 It’s a weird concept because most of us are generally programmed to feel like we’re trespassing if we visit a large downtown office building where we have no business, or similarly a hotel where we have no booking.

 And while many of these private sanctuaries might seem off-limits to the public – particularly those housed in large corporate towers like Wells Fargo or Citigroup – rest assured they are very much open to the public.

 Some of these sites might require you to show ID or even sign in, which is an acceptable security measure in this day and age, but just don’t take no for an answer.